abgox/abyss/readme.md

 - Guide

   - **`App`** : App package name.
-    - Click to view the official website or repository.
+    - Click to view the homepage or repository.
     - Sort by first letter(0-9,a-z).
   - **`Version`** : App version.
     - Click to view the manifest json file.